 - 18.1 The City will provide pullover rubber boots for Electric Supervisors to be worn during inclement weather.
-Replacement boots will not be provided unless the worn or damaged boots are turned in. - 18.2 Water Division employees shall be provided rubber boots. - 18.3 Employees will be provided twelve (12) t-shirts per year. - The City will provide Two Hunder Fifty Dollars (\$250.00) per year for a "boot allowance" for those employees required to wear "safety" or "steel toed" boots.
+Replacement boots will not be provided unless the worn or damaged boots are turned in. - 18.2 Water Division employees shall be provided rubber boots. - 18.3 Employees will be provided twelve (12) t-shirts per year. - 18.4 Effective fiscal year 2022-23, the City will provide Five Hundred Dollars (\$500) per year for a "boot allowance" for those employees required to wear "safety" or "steel toed" boots.
 However, it is understood that employees required to wear safety shoes/boots will wear safety shoes/boots which comply with City policy at all times while on duty.